kszkiladz/r_II_semestr_projekt_Cislak_Rams_Szkiladz/README.md

 ## Author

-Created as a university project for time series analysis in R by Paulina Ciślak, Aleksandra Rams, and Katarzyna Szkiłądź.
+Created as a university project for time series analysis in R by Paulina Cieślak, Aleksandra Rams, and Katarzyna Szkiłądź.